Cathy A.

 To write down the glossary, list down all the terms alphabetically and provide their definition or explanation.
 Usually, the glossary is also developed after writing the dissertation.
 It is to make sure that no important term is left to be added to the list.

-The introduction of the dissertation contains all the relevant information that needs to introduce the topic.
+The dissertation introduction contains all the relevant information that needs to introduce the topic.
 It includes objectives, the purpose of the dissertation, and the thesis statement.
 The purpose of writing an introduction is to provide readers with something to expect from your research.

 The introduction of a dissertation contains the following information: